icomse/3rd_workshop_advanced_sampling/settingup.md

-#Setting up software for this workshop:
+# Setting up software for this i-CoMSE workshop:

 ## Official invitees